HaveTimeDrinkTea/w08_Five_Day_Weather_Dashboard/README.md

 ### NOTE:
  * That for some reason(s) unknown, the text "testing" is actually a valid city according to openweather API.
+ * A "delete search history" button has been added to clear and reset the pre-set / user search history buttons after the app was submitted for evaluation.